 Bobby Newell is licensed by the NC Social Work Board.
 Her license number is C004444.

 Bobby Newell has completed the DBT Intensive Training and remains on a DBT Consultation Team that meets weekly.
-She is in training for Somatic Experiencing and is scheduled to be a full SEP in October of 2019.
+She is trained in Somatic Experiencing and, in conjunction with Somatic, is completing training through the PolyVagal Institute.
+Her interest in attachment work has her completing her DARe certification as well.
 Bobby has also completed an Intensive Collaborative Divorce Training and is a skilled Collaborative Divorce Coach.

 Professional Activities and Memberships

-Bobby Newell is a member of the National Association of Social Workers, the NC Clinical Society of Social Workers, the International Association of Collaborative Professionals and the NC Collaborative Divorce Professionals.
+Bobby Newell is a member of the National Association of Social Workers.

 Contact info: 919-395-4614 [email protected]